-Using the SIRF (SIR with filtering) algorithm, dual polarization $\mathcal{A}$ and $\mathcal{B}$ images with an effective resolution of 8-10 km in the polar regions can be generated with six days of NSCAT data.
-NSCAT V pol images can be produced with only three days of data or less since there are more V pol antenna beams than H pol beams.
-However, for most studies six days are used to ensure that the H pol data provides enough coverage to create reconstructed images.
-Since the V pol images are reconstructed with more measurements, the qualities of the V pol $\mathcal{A}$ and $\mathcal{B}$ images are superior to the corresponding H pol images.
-Applied to six days of Escat data in the polar regions, the SIR algorithm produces C-band $\mathcal{A}$ and $\mathcal{B}$ images with an effective resolution of 25-30 km from the nominally 50 km resolution measurements [20].
+Using the SIR with filtering (SIRF) algorithm, dual polarization $\mathcal{A}$ and $\mathcal{B}$ images with an effective resolution of 8-10 km in the polar regions can be generated with six days of NSCAT data.
+NSCAT V-pol images can be produced with only three days of data or less since there are more V-pol antenna beams than H-pol beams.
+However, for most studies, six days is used to ensure that the H-pol data provides enough coverage to create reconstructed images.
+Since the V-pol images are reconstructed with more measurements, the qualities of the V-pol $\mathcal{A}$ and $\mathcal{B}$ images are superior to the corresponding H-pol images.
+Applied to six days of Escat data in the polar regions, the SIR algorithm produces C-band $\mathcal{A}$ and $\mathcal{B}$ images with an effective resolution of 25-30 km from the nominally 50-km resolution measurements [18].
 The resolution improvement for Escat is limited by the spatial resampling filter applied to the Escat data.

-Applied to radiometer data, SIR provides enhanced resolution images of brightness temperature based on surface emission, modified by the intervening atmosphere.
-The frequency and polarization dependent emission can be related to the geophysical characteristics of the firn and ice characteristics (see, for example, [40]).
-The varying resolution of the SSM/I channels, coupled with their low resolution, can be a limiting factor in the application of the data to snow and ice studies and has lead to interest in SSM/I resolution enhancement algorithms [11, 21, 35, 37, 39].
-The SSM/I version of the SIR algorithm provides similar enhancement performance to the Backus-Gilbert algorithm with reduced computation [21].
-Further, it can be used in combining multiple passes.
-While SIR can be used with a single pass on radiometer data, to be compatible with the scatterometer data, a six day time period is used to create the images presented below.
+Applied to radiometer data, SIR provides enhanced resolution images of brightness temperature based on surface emission modified by the intervening atmosphere.
+The frequencyand polarization-dependent emission can be related to the geophysical characteristics of the firn and ice characteristics (see for example, [38]).
+The varying resolution of the SSM/I channels, coupled with their low resolution, can be a limiting factor in the application of the data to snow and ice studies and has lead to interest in SSM/I resolution enhancement algorithms [10], [19], [33], [35], [37].
+The SSM/I version of the SIR algorithm provides similar enhancement performance to the Backus-Gilbert algorithm with reduced computation [19].
+Furthermore, it can be used in combining multiple passes.
+While SIR can be used with a single pass on radiometer data, to be compatible with the scatterometer data, a six-day time period is used to create the images presented below.
 Each channel is considered separately.
 The resulting images represent the average brightness temperature over the imaging period.
-While seven channels of SSM/I are collected at varying frequency and polarizations, only the 19 and 37 GHz channels are used in this study.
-SSM/I measurements are made at a nominal incidence angle of 51°.
+While seven channels of SSM/I are collected at varying frequency and polarizations, only the 19- and 37-GHz channels are used in this study.
+SSM/I measurements are made at a nominal incidence angle of $51^{\circ}$ .